Anthony Banda: Los Angeles Dodgers

 On May 17, 2024, the Guardians traded Banda to the Los Angeles Dodgers in exchange for cash considerations.
 He was added to the major league roster on May 19, and pitched in an extra-innings game against the Cincinnati Reds that same day.
 Banda was placed on the injured list on September 10, fracturing his left hand by hitting a solid object after a poor performance the previous day.
 He rejoined the roster on September 26.
 In 48 games for the Dodgers in 2024, he was 3–2 with a 3.08 ERA in 49 2/3 innings.
 Banda pitched eight innings over 10 games for the Dodgers in the postseason, allowing only one run on six hits as the Dodgers won the 2024 World Series.

 In the 2025 season, Banda pitched in a team high 71 games, and finished with a 5–1 record and 3.18 ERA in 65 innings.
 In the postseason, he pitched one scoreless inning in the 2025 NLDS, 1 2/3 scoreless innings in the 2025 NLCS and allowed six runs on six hits (including two home runs) and one walk in three innings of the 2025 World Series.
 The Dodgers won the series in seven games for the championship.
+On February 6, 2026, the Dodgers designated Banda for assignment.

+Minnesota Twins

+On February 12, 2026, the Dodgers traded Banda to the Minnesota Twins in exchange for international pool salary space.
+In 39 appearances for Minnesota, he logged a 2–0 record and 4.46 ERA with 33 strikeouts and two saves across 34 1/3 innings pitched.
+On June 29, it was announced that Banda would miss months after suffering a significant lat strain.
+On July 9, Banda underwent season–ending surgery to address the injury.